radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 The state of MD5 security was discussed in [RFC6151], which led to the state of RADIUS security being reviewed in [RFC6421] Section 3.
 The outcome of that review was the remainder of [RFC6421], which created crypto-agility requirements for RADIUS.

 RADIUS/TLS [RFC6614] and RADIUS/DTLS [RFC7360] were then defined in order to meet the crypto-agility requirements of [RFC6421].
-RADIUS/TLS has been in wide-spread use for about a decade, including Eduroam, and more recently OpenRoaming.
+RADIUS/TLS has been in wide-spread use for about a decade, including eduroam, and more recently OpenRoaming.
 RADIUS/DTLS has seen less use across the public Internet, but it nonetheless has multiple implementations.

 As of the writing of this specification, RADIUS/UDP is still widely used, even though it depends on MD5 and "ad hoc" constructions for security.
 While MD5 has been broken, it is a testament to the design of RADIUS that there have been (as yet) no attacks on RADIUS Authenticator signatures which are stronger than brute-force.

-However, the probmens with MD5 means that if a someone can view unencrypted RADIUS traffic, even a hobbyist attacker can crack all possible RADIUS shared secrets of eight characters or less.
+However, the problens with MD5 means that if a someone can view unencrypted RADIUS traffic, even a hobbyist attacker can crack all possible RADIUS shared secrets of eight characters or less.
 Such attacks can also result in compromise of all passwords carried in the User-Password attribute.

 Even if a stronger packet signature method was used as in [RFC6218], it would not fully address the issues with RADIUS.
 Most information in RADIUS is sent in cleartext, and only a few attributes are hidden via obfuscation methods which rely on more "ad hoc" MD5 constructions.
 The privacy implications of this openness are severe.